Terry Grier (superintendent)

-Terry B. Grier is a former superintendent of the Houston Independent School District (HISD), the largest school district in the State of Texas, as well as the San Diego Unified School District (SDUSD) and Guilford County Schools.
+Terry B. Grier is a former superintendent of the Houston Independent School District (HISD), the largest school district in the State of Texas, as well as San Diego Unified School District (SDUSD) and Guilford County Schools.

 Early life

 He was born into a low income family, in which members were poorly educated, in Fairmont, North Carolina.
 He was the first member of his family to attend university and received his PhD from Vanderbilt University.
 Mimi Swartz of Texas Monthly stated that his PhD "was no doubt a source of pride, an indication of just how far he had come."

 Career

 In a twenty-five year span, Grier worked for eight different school districts.
 He initially served as an athletic coach and later as a teacher.
 He first became a school superintendent at age 34.

 Grier served as the superintendent of Guilford County Schools for fewer than eight years.
 Swartz stated that this length of service was "a lifetime in the annals of superintendents" in the U.S.

 He served as the superintendent of San Diego USD for one and one half years; Swartz described his SDUSD term as "combative".
 Once the SDUSD board ended supporting Grier, he looked for other employment opportunities.